Top 15 Things To Do in Krakow, Poland

 You can enjoy a meal at a traditional milk bar (bar mleczny) for as little as 4–6 EUR or indulge in fine dining for under 30 EUR.
 Public transport and taxis are inexpensive, and many top attractions, like walking tours of the Old Town, are free or reasonably priced.

-Now that you’ve explored the top things to do in Krakow, it’s time to bring your adventure to life.
-From the charm of the Old Town to the haunting beauty of Auschwitz-Birkenau, Krakow is a city that leaves its mark on every traveler.
-Learn about the best time to visit Krakow to make the most of your trip to this city.
+Now that you’ve explored the top things to do in Krakow, it’s time to turn your plans into an unforgettable trip.
+From the charm of the Old Town to the haunting beauty of Auschwitz-Birkenau, this city leaves a lasting impression on every traveler.

-Don’t delay—start crafting your ultimate Krakow adventure today and discover why this city is one of Europe’s most enchanting destinations!
+Start crafting your ultimate adventure in Krakow today and discover why this city is one of Europe’s most enchanting destinations!

 Download Europe’s biggest travel marketplace to your phone to manage your entire trip in one place